renovatebot/renovate/docs/usage/configuration-options.md

 If configured, Renovate will take a random sample of given size from assignees and assign them only, instead of assigning the entire list of `assignees` you have configured.

+## autoReplaceRegexGlobalMatch

+Setting this to `false` will replace only the first match during replacements updates.

+Disabling this is useful for situations where values are repeated within the dependency string, such as when the `currentVersion` is also featured somewhere within the `currentDigest`, but you only want to replace the first instance.

 ## automerge

 By default, Renovate raises PRs but leaves them to someone or something else to merge them.